PCENet: High Dimensional Surrogate Modeling for Learning Uncertainty: Abstract

 \section{Abstract}

-Learning data representations under uncertainty is an important task that emerges in numerous machine learning applications.
-However, uncertainty quantification (UQ) techniques are computationally intensive and become prohibitively expensive for high-dimensional data.
-In this paper, we present a novel surrogate model for representation learning and uncertainty quantification, which aims to deal with data of moderate to high dimensions.
-The proposed model combines a neural network approach for dimensionality reduction of the (potentially high-dimensional) data, with a surrogate model method for learning the data distribution.
-We first employ a variational autoencoder (VAE) to learn a low-dimensional representation of the data distribution.
-We then propose to harness polynomial chaos expansion (PCE) formulation to map this distribution to the output target.
-The coefficients of PCE are learned from the distribution representation of the training data using a maximum mean discrepancy (MMD) approach.
-Our model enables us to (a) learn a representation of the data, (b) estimate uncertainty in the high-dimensional data system, and (c) match high order moments of the output distribution; without any prior statistical assumptions on the data.
-Numerical experimental results are presented to illustrate the performance of the proposed method.
+Learning data representations under uncertainty is an important task that emerges in numerous scientific computing and data analysis applications.
+However, uncertainty quantification techniques are computationally intensive and become prohibitively expensive for high-dimensional data.
+In this study, we introduce a dimensionality reduction surrogate modeling (DRSM) approach for representation learning and uncertainty quantification that aims to deal with data of moderate to high dimensions.
+The approach involves a two-stage learning process: 1) employing a {\em variational autoencoder} to learn a low-dimensional representation of the input data distribution; and 2) harnessing {\em polynomial chaos expansion (PCE)} formulation to map the low dimensional distribution to the output target.
+The model enables us to (a) capture the system dynamics efficiently in the low-dimensional latent space, (b) learn under uncertainty, a representation of the data and a mapping between input and output distributions, (c) estimate this uncertainty in the high-dimensional data system, and (d) match high-order moments of the output distribution; without any prior statistical assumptions on the data.
+Numerical results are presented to illustrate the performance of the proposed method.